 “Spinoza’s Argument for Substance Monism.”
 Revista Seiscentos 1 (1): 193- 215 (2021).
 Open access: https://revistas.ufrj.br/index.php/seiscentos/article/view/47936

-Research on topics and figures at the intersection of modern European philosophy and Spinozism.
+Research on topics and figures at the intersection of late modern philosophy and Spinozism.

 Selected publications:

-"The Lifelessness of Pantheism: Coleridge on Spinoza" (in progress)
+“The Lifelessness of Pantheism: Coleridge on Spinoza.”
+The Journal of the History of Ideas (forthcoming).

 “Spinoza and Popular Philosophy.”
 Blackwell Companion to Spinoza.
 Yitzhak Melamed (ed.)
 (Oxford: Wiley Blackwell), 568-577 (2021).
 DOI: https://doi.org/10.1002/9781119538349.ch53